Few things capture the joy of summertime more than Independence Day in Bend, Oregon.

 If you or your kids want to march in the parade, the lineup and decorating party takes place at 9 a.m. in the parking lot between Bond and Wall across from the Deschutes Public Library.
 Temps can be high this time of year, so keep your kids’ and pets’ comfort in mind when planning costumes.

 If you just want to watch, you can park your chair pretty much anywhere in Downtown Bend.
-Streets will be closed from 9 a.m. to 11:30 a.m. and parking can be tough to find, so it’s a great chance to use alternative transportation like biking or walking.
+Streets will be closed from 9 a.m. to 11:30 a.m. and parking can be tough to find, so it’s a great chance to use alternative transportation like biking, walking, or the Ride Bend free rideshare shuttle.

 Q: Uh-oh…I don’t have a place to stay.